The Trustees come from a variety of scientific, forestry, nursery, legal and farming backgrounds. All are top people in their fields.

 Michael Bergin

 Dip.
 Forestry (For.
-Mgmt.), Member of the New Zealand Institute of Forestry
+Mgmt.), Registered Member of the New Zealand Institute of Forestry

-Mike is a director of Environmental Restoration (ERL) with 15 years of experience in environmental research and technical advisory roles working on a wide range of projects with councils, landowners, trusts and government departments.
-Mike specialises in setting up planting and weed control trials, monitoring of performance, managing databases and technical reporting across a range of indigenous plant ecosystems including forests, wetlands, geothermal landscapes and coastal dunes across New Zealand.
+Mike is a director of Environmental Restoration (ERL) with 18 years of experience in environmental research and technical advisory roles working on a wide range of projects with councils, landowners, trusts and government departments.
+Mike is a registered forest advisor and specialises in setting up planting and weed control trials, monitoring of performance, managing databases and technical reporting across a range of indigenous plant ecosystems including forests, wetlands, geothermal landscapes and coastal dunes across New Zealand.

 Ian Brennan